Pat McCartan

 Patrick John McCartan (born 5 May 1953) is an Irish lawyer who was a Circuit Court judge and a former politician.

-A native of Wexford, he first practiced as a solicitor working in criminal defence.
-He was first elected to Dáil Éireann as a Workers' Party Teachta Dála (TD) for the Dublin North-East constituency at the 1987 general election.
+A native of Wexford, he was educated at University College Dublin.
+He first practiced as a solicitor working in criminal defence and was a founder of the McCartan & Hogan Solicitors law firm.

+His first several elections were unsuccessful, contesting the 1981, the February 1982, and November 1982 elections.
+However, he was elected to Dublin City Council in the 1985 local election for the Artane area, serving for 2 years before he was then elected to Dáil Éireann as a Workers' Party Teachta Dála (TD) for the Dublin North-East constituency at the 1987 general election.
 He was re-elected at the 1989 general election.

-In 1992 he joined with Proinsias De Rossa and five other Workers' Party deputies in resigning from the Workers' Party and in the creation of a new party, New Agenda which subsequently became Democratic Left.
+In 1992, he joined with Proinsias De Rossa and five other Workers' Party deputies in resigning from the Workers' Party and in the creation of a new party, New Agenda which subsequently became Democratic Left.
 He stood as a Democratic Left candidate at the 1992 general election but lost his seat.
-After the collapse of the 1992–1994 Fianna Fáil–Labour Party coalition government Democratic Left joined in a new coalition with Fine Gael and the Labour Party.
+After the collapse of the 1992–1994 Fianna Fáil–Labour Party coalition government, Democratic Left joined in a new coalition with Fine Gael and the Labour Party.
 This government subsequently appointed McCartan to the bench as a Circuit Court judge.

 He retired as a judge in August 2016.

+In August 2020, he attended a golf party in County Galway which breached the COVID-19 guidelines.